nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 104
 00:06:15,382 --> 00:06:19,485
-[SPEAKER_05]: your attorney team, as well as your clients that you serve.
+[SPEAKER_05]: internal team, as well as your clients that you serve.

 105
 00:06:19,465 --> 00:06:21,860
-[SPEAKER_05]: finance in a company, one client.
+[SPEAKER_05]: finance is probably one client.

 106
 00:06:22,061 --> 00:06:25,341